What is a Takeover Bid?

 4. Backflip Takeover Bid

-A backflip takeover bid occurs when the acquirer company becomes the subsidiary of the target company.
+A backflip takeover bid occurs when the acquirer becomes the subsidiary of the target company.
 The takeover is termed a “backflip” due to the fact that the target company is the surviving entity and the acquiring company becomes the subsidiary of the merged company.
-A common motive behind a backflip takeover offer is for the acquiring company to take advantage of the target’s stronger brand recognition.
+A common motive behind a backflip takeover offer is for the acquiring company to take advantage of the target’s stronger brand recognition or some other significant marketplace edge.

 Example: AT&T and SBC